reecemartin/reecemartin.ca/src/posts/RestartingAYouTubeChannel.md

 I hope you enjoyed this post on some of the various factors and considerations I have for restarting the YouTube channel - from the gear I have on hand, to the platforms I manage, to research and video production!
 If it seems like a lot to think about . . . it IS!
 But, I enjoy making transit and city videos and I think that producing them has serious positive effects and so I do it!

 I hope you enjoy the channel relaunch, and stay tuned to the Blog too!

-## Conclusion

-So, I hope my opinion here has been made clear!
-Buses running frequently to all extents of a city should be the priority before frills like wifi and electrical outlets.
-Of course, not all features that can help improve bus service and the enjoyment of trips by passengers need to cost a lot of money - that will be the subject of a future post!
-Its also important to note, that cities can always improve service and add these niceities in parallel.
-This is just not something thats as easy to execute!
-Thanks for stopping by!